I Lost on Jeopardy: Production

 The video was directed by Jay Levey, and produced by Robert K. Weiss, and filmed on May 24 and 25, 1984.
-The video loosely parodies the music video for "Jeopardy".
-The video takes place on a set loosely based on the 1964-75 version of the quiz show Jeopardy! and depicts a "behind-the-scenes" look at the show; in addition to Pardo appearing on-camera, the video features cameo appearances by original Jeopardy! host Art Fleming, Yankovic's mentor, Dr. Demento, members of Yankovic's band, his real-life parents and a brief cameo by Greg Kihn at the end.
-(Jeopardy! had last aired in 1979; it was being prepared for a modernized relaunch at the time the song was recorded and released, though Fleming had already declined to return as host.)
+The video parodies the music video for "Jeopardy" and is filmed on a set based on the 1964–75 version of the quiz show Jeopardy!, and also depicts a "behind-the-scenes" look at the show; in addition to Pardo appearing on-camera, the video features cameo appearances by original Jeopardy! host Art Fleming, Yankovic's mentor, Dr. Demento, members of Yankovic's band, his real-life parents and a brief cameo by Greg Kihn at the end.

 Synopsis

 As the video begins, a nervous Yankovic finds himself pitted against a plumber and an architect, both of whom have Ph.D. diplomas that they show to him on stage.
 After host Art Fleming enters, he reveals the game board and its six categories: "T.V.
-Themes", "Nuclear Physics", "World Geography", "Food", "Potpourri", and "Famous Accordion Players", all of which contain a series of befuddling and nearly-impossible clues.
-Although the other two contestants effortlessly give many correct responses, Yankovic cannot and eventually gives up instead.
+Themes", "Nuclear Physics", "World Geography", "Food", "Potpourri", and "Famous Accordion Players", all of which contain a series of befuddling and nearly impossible answers.
+Although the other two contestants effortlessly give many correct responses during the game, Yankovic cannot and gives up instead.

-Announcer Don Pardo proceeds to tell Yankovic what he did not win: a set of encyclopedias, a case of Turtle Wax, and a year's supply of Rice-A-Roni.
-Pardo then throws some papers and tells Yankovic that he has disgraced himself to the audience and his family.
+Announcer Don Pardo proceeds to read from script and tell Yankovic what he did not win: a set of encyclopedias, a case of Turtle Wax, and a year's supply of Rice-A-Roni, but then Pardo throws the script away and tells Yankovic that he has disgraced himself to the audience and his family.
 Yankovic's podium begins to break down as his score continues to plummet in the negative column, while Pardo announces that he will not come back the next day, nor receive "a lousy copy of our home game", and that he is a "complete loser" as the camera zooms in on the game board, with the money cards replaced with cards reading "complete loser".

 Fleming raspberries and gives two thumbs down to Yankovic, who rips off a piece of wood from his podium as two stagehands forcibly grab him and literally throw him out from the studio.
 Yankovic comments in his song's lyrics that he hopes he will do better "next weekend on The Price Is Right".
 At the end of the video, Yankovic lands in the back seat of an Alfa Romeo Spider convertible driven by Greg Kihn himself, with the license plate reading "LOSER".